Manifold-Orthogonal Dual-spectrum Extrapolation for Parameterized Physics-Informed Neural Networks: Methodology

 Specifically, the encoders extract latent representations $\pmb{h}_{\text{coord}}$ and $\pmb{h}_{\text{param}}$ from their respective inputs using stacked fully-connected (FC) layers equipped with non-linear activations:

 These decoupled representations are then concatenated ($\oplus$) and processed by the manifold network to infer the continuous PDE solution:

 By explicitly encoding the PDE parameters into a high-dimensional latent space rather than treating them as mere input coordinates, the foundational model intrinsically constructs a generalized physical manifold that captures the shared dynamics across various equations.
+The latent encodings in \cref{eq:latent_embeddings} and the manifold prediction in \cref{eq:model_forward} define the base P$^2$INN mapping before MODE adaptation.
 During the pre-training phase, the global parameter set $\Theta = \{ \theta_c, \theta_p, \theta_g \}$ is jointly optimized over a broad source distribution of PDEs.
 Once converged, the weights of $g_{\theta_g}$ crystallize the fundamental geometric priors of the PDE family and are \textit{strictly frozen}.